SaiDarshan2003/Ex1periment/README.md

 SELECT FIRST_NAME AS WORKER_NAME FROM Worker;
 ```
 ## Result:
-Therefore we have sucdessfully created a SQL query to fetch "FIRST_NAME" from the worker table using the alias namefrom the sample.
+Therefore we have successfully created a SQL query to fetch "FIRST_NAME" from the worker table using the alias namefrom the sample.